WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value of value type instr is on the top of the stack.
 3. Pop the value instr_u1 from the stack.
-4. If instr_u1 is of the case REF.NULL, then:
+4. If instr_u1 is REF.NULL, then:
   a.
 Trap.
-5. If instr_u1 is of the case REF.EXN_ADDR, then:
+5. If instr_u1 is REF.EXN_ADDR, then:
   a.
 Let (REF.EXN_ADDR a) be instr_u1.
   b.
 Pop all values val* from the top of the stack.
   c.
 If (val* =/= []), then: